Old Town Hall (Hanover): History

 The air raids on Hanover led to the partial destruction of the building complex in 1943, especially its oldest parts.
 Restorations took place in 1953 and in 1964 the show gable on the west side was reconstructed.
 As part of an extensive renovation in 1999, the courtyard was also redesigned and fitted with a glass roof.

 Building usage

 After the construction of the building, the city council met in a ballroom on the first floor.
-Below this was a room on the ground floor in which imported goods were stored and which later served as a Ratskeller.
-This ground floor was later turned into a cellar.
+Below this was a room on the ground floor in which imported goods were stored.
+This ground floor was later turned into a cellar and served as a council's cellar (Ratskeller).
 In 1863, the city administration left the Old Town Hall and moved into the Wangenheim Palace.
 It was not until 1913 that the New Town Hall, which was completed that year, became the seat of the city administration.

 Around 1900, market women had their stands in the window bays of the former ground floor.
 Today, there are also restaurants and shops in the extended group of buildings of the Old Town Hall.
-A fatal accident in the building caused a stir on June 19, 2001, in which a small child was killed by a toppled statue in a restaurant.
+On 19 June 2001, a small child was killed by an accidentally toppling statue in a restaurant.